 Cost of the medical record reviewing process

-Legal firms opting for in-house medical record review have two possible options.
-Either they should provide training to the existing team to conduct medical record reviews, or hire professionals for the medical chart reviewing process.
+Legal firms opting for in-house medical record reviews have two possible options.
+Either they should provide training to the existing team to conduct medical record reviews or hire professionals for the medical chart reviewing process.
 The workload won’t be the same throughout the year, but the in-house paralegal team must be paid irrespective of the workflow.

-The expense to outsource the medical review services will be less when compared to inhouse medical record reviewing.
-Moreover, outsourcing expenses for medical review companies will be based on medical records to be reviewed rather than paying the legal team as a fixed, monthly salary.
+The expense of outsourcing the medical review services will be less when compared to in-house medical record review.
+Moreover, outsourcing expenses for medical review companies will be based on medical records to be reviewed rather than paying the legal team a fixed monthly salary.

 The expertise of the medical record reviewer